oasis-tcs/openc2-ap-sfpf/README.md

 ## Further Description of this Repository

-This repository is to help define the commands and arguments for managing a stateful packet filter or firewall
+This repository is to help define the commands and arguments for managing a stateful packet filter or firewall.

 ## Contact